 The second challenge is that most water investment opportunities are boring, low-growth utilities and water treatment plants.
 A more promising area is water infrastructure.

 One reason for the lack of clean water is old and inadequate water infrastructure.
 Aging municipal water pipes have been disintegrating, causing money to flow away from city water districts and resulting in contaminated water.
 As water becomes scarcer and more expensive, an increasing number of water districts are expected to shoulder the cost of detecting and fixing leaks.

 A broader approach is to go with the exchange-traded sector fund Invesco Water Resources ETF (PHO).
-This ETF is also in a nice uptrend, up more than 50% from its March low, and is fairly concentrated, with its 10 top holdings representing about 60% of its assets.
+Its 10 top holdings representing about 60% of its assets.
 Some of its top holdings include companies such as Danaher (DHR), American Water Works (AWK), and Waters Corp.
 (WAT).

 *This post has been updated from an original version, published in 2020.